bbc/catflap-camera/docs/HARDWARE.md

 ### Lighting (standard vs NoIR boards)

 If you want your camera to work through the night as well as the day, you'll need to provide some lighting near the catflap.
+This can take the form of a small nightlight or desk light.
+You can also purchase LED light modules specifically designed to be used with the Pi camera, or you can make your own LED illuminator with some LEDs, some solder and some glue or cardboard.

 Alternatively, if you want to avoid having lights on and visible all night, you can use the Raspberry Pi NoIR camera board, which has no infrared filter.
 This will need to be kept out of direct sunlight to avoid being washed out.

 The NoIR board lets you use infrared illuminators, which are commonly used for security cameras and can be purchased for around £25 from security and electronics suppliers.
+However, colours with the NoIR will be 'off' - things will appear slightly purple and the scene will look a bit odd in terms of intensities.

 ## Catflaps

 Your catflap must allow a sensor to be mounted almost in contact with the flap itself, and for a magnet to be attached to the flap with tape/glue.

 If your flap is recessed into a door or wall you may not be able to fit a reed switch sensor as it will impede the frame.
+In this case you may have to evaluate other sensors.
+If your sensor will be normally closed, you can invert the logic in software to work around this by replacing references to GPIO.HIGH with GPIO.LOW and vice versa in `camera.py`.